sci-42ver/SICP/sicp_notes.md

     - 6.001 2007
   - read the book
   - use video when unable to understand
+- For SICP book, I didn't revisit the book back for something like
+  > who explained it in terms of the “message-passing” model of computation that we *shall discuss in Chapter 3*
 # CS 61AS chapter 0
 ## 0.1
 - https://web.archive.org/web/20150601000000*/http://start.cs61as.org/ doesn't work